Nicolas-Dolan/sei-project-4-django/README.md

 1 week

 ### Technologies used
-JavaScript, React, Python, Django, PostgreSQL, Axios, Scss, Bulma, Google Fonts, Git, Yarn, GitHub, PokéApi, Cloudinary, Insomnia.
+JavaScript, React, Python, Django, PostgreSQL, Axios, Sass, Bulma, Google Fonts, Git, Yarn, GitHub, PokéApi, Cloudinary, Insomnia.

 ## Instructions
 1. To get the most out of this application, you will need to make an account.
 This will allow you to use all the features of this Restful application such as creating and editing Pokémon.
 To do this, navigate to the Register page and add your details.
 You will then be prompted to log in.